ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 !!! tip
-    If you are unsure if you should use cone or mayaPose - you can start with one and later convert to the other one with right click on the interpolator.
+    If you are unsure if you should use *cone* or *mayaPose*: Start with one and later convert to the other one with right click on the interpolator.
-    But don't neglect the [signedAngle](#signedangle)!
+    But don't neglect [signedAngle](#signedangle)!
 Simple rotations like elbows or knees should be handled with *signedAngle*.
     And even complex orientaions like from neck or spine can be handled with *signedAngle* in some cases.